-My child has permission to according to the rules outlined. use the Internet and the school system network My child does not have pern network. mission to use the Internet and the school system Student's Name (Printed) Parent/Guardian's Name (Printed) Student's Signature Parent/Guardian's Signature
+My child has permission to u according to the rules outlined. se the Internet and the school system network My child does not have perminetwork.
+My child does not have permission to use the Internet and the school syst network.
+Student's Name (Printed) Parent/Guardian's Name (Printed) Student's Signature Parent/Guardian's Signature